 A North Carolina native, Sally graduated from Duke University.
 She later studied creative writing at the University of Kansas and at the University of Missouri-Kansas City.
 She earned a master’s degree in English with Writing Concentration at William Paterson University in New Jersey.

-She belongs to the Maryland Writers’ Association and served as treasurer of the association from 2008 until 2010.
-She’s also a member of The Authors Guild and was awarded a fellowship to the Virginia Center for the Creative Arts in 2016.
-She’s a regular contributor to Late Last Night Books, a blog about fiction, featuring insights, interviews, and book reviews written by novelists.
+She’s a member of The Authors Guild and was awarded a fellowship to the Virginia Center for the Creative Arts in 2016.
+She’s also a regular contributor to Late Last Night Books, a blog about fiction, featuring insights, interviews, and book reviews written by novelists.

 In nonfiction, Sally’s worked as a public relations writer, freelance journalist, and editor of Best’s Review magazine.
 Her articles have appeared in magazines and newspapers, including St. Anthony Messenger, The Kansas City Star, AntiqueWeek, and Our State: Down Home in North Carolina.

-She currently lives in Pennsylvania with her cat, Ivy Rowe.
+She currently lives in Pennsylvania.
 When she isn’t writing, reading, watching movies, or attending plays, she likes to poke around in antique shops looking for treasures.
 “The best things in life are the ones that have been loved, whether by you or somebody else,” she says.